 More info about our TSO comprehensive eye exams, in Humble, TX:

 What to expect

-Dr. Richardson will meet with you first to discuss any visual complaints you may be having, as well as to ask questions about your general health condition and any medications you may be taking.
+Dr. Akhtar will meet with you first to discuss any visual complaints you may be having, as well as to ask questions about your general health condition and any medications you may be taking.
 Note that it’s important to mention if you have any family history of eye disease.
 We will customize your eye evaluation to match your personal health and visual requirements.

 Preliminary testing: We will inspect the motility of your eye muscles, your peripheral vision, pupils’ response to light and quality of your color vision.

 Visual Acuity: You will be asked to read a basic eye chart to test the quality of your eyesight, with a normal result being 20/20 vision.
 Refractive error will be evaluated manually by using a phoropter, which diagnoses astigmatism, nearsightedness or farsightedness.
 You’ll need to look through a series of lenses and provide feedback on which lenses grant you the clearest vision.
 We’ll also use a retinoscope to evaluate how the lenses focus light for your vision.

 Eye teaming/Binocularity: To see clearly, your eyes need to pair together.
 We will assess your eye teaming skills.